-Another strong clue is the scene where Arthur and his mother, Penny, are watching the Murray Franklin Show.
+Another vital clue is when Arthur and his mother, Penny, are watching the Murray Franklin Show.
 He immediately delves into an alternative world where he is in the live audience of the Murray Franklin Show.
 Subsequently, Murray, his idol, calls him to the stage and praises him.
-Shortly thereafter, he snaps back into reality.
+Shortly after that, he snaps back into reality.

 This scene establishes Arthur as an unreliable narrator.
 Since the film is shown from his perspective, we are left wondering if we can trust his version of events.